-From 23 to 26 May 2019, the citizens of the European Union will elect the European Parliament for the ninth time.
+From 6 to 9 June 2024, the citizens of the European Union elected the European Parliament for the tenth time.

-In the Federal Republic of Germany, the election will take place on Sunday, 26 May 2019.
+In the Federal Republic of Germany, the election taked place on Sunday, 9 June 2024.

 Citizens who meet the following requirements are entitled to vote: